Our flagship program for rising young leaders

 Phase I: Academic Residency

-For four months, John Jay Fellows live together in Christian community at Fairview Manor, the John Jay house.
+For four months, John Jay Fellows live together in Christian community at one of the two manor houses that the Institute calls home.
 The Fellowship is merit based, tuition free, and offers free housing for the duration of the program.
 Fellows also receive a monthly stipend (for four months) of $875 to cover food, community, and living expenses.

 During their time there, Fellows fully experience the five main facets of the John Jay program, which include: